Healthy Homes Assessment Tawa

 Draught Stopping Tawa

-Draughts increase the likelihood of less temperature in households.
-A cold house is more expensive to heat, resulting in wasted money and energy.
+Draughts can lead to low temperatures inside homes.
+A humid home is more expensive to heat, resulting in wasted money and energy.

-If you are able to feel external air coming in or an unobstructed draught coming out of a hole or gap that is, it’s probably a gap or hole that requirements sealing in the way you can.
-Cracks or gaps with large gaps must be permanently stopped.
-Any gaps greater than 3mm that allow air in or out within your house require sealing.
-For example, if an open fireplace is not in use, it can create draughts.
-This should be shut off.
-Property managers and landlords are responsible for making sure that such draughts are squelched as much as imaginable.
+If you can feel external air entering or the air is clear from a gap or hole and you are able to feel it, it is likely a crack or hole which needs sealing in the way you can.
+Large gaps and cracks should be permanently stopped.
+Cracks that are greater than 3mm and let air into or out within the house require seals.
+For example, if an open fireplace is not in use, it may cause draughts and should be shut off.
+Property managers and landlords are responsible for making sure such draughts are eliminated in the maximum extent possible.

-You don’t need to block off holes or gaps in the construction.
-For instance, small gaps around windows and doors could be necessary to allow for the movement of the building as the house warms and cools to allow them to be closed and opened instead of than sticking.
-We will test all windows and doors in an Healthy Homes assessment of your rental property.
+You don’t require to block gaps or holes that are part of the construction.
+For instance, small gaps around windows and doors may be required to allow movement of the building as the house gets warmer and cooler, to allow them to be opened and closed rather than being stuck.
+We will examine all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections